Fr0ntierX/polaris-sdk/README.md

 ## About Polaris

-Polaris Secure Containers enable the secure deployment of applications within a Trusted Execution Environment (TEE), encrypting all data in transit, and isolating sensitive information from the underlying infrastructure.
-To learn more about Polaris, please visit the [Polaris Secure Containers website](https://www.fr0ntierx.com/polaris).
+Fr0ntierX’s Polaris Secure Containers encrypt data throughout its lifecycle and isolate sensitive information from cloud providers or unauthorized entities by securing application deployment within a Trusted Execution Environment (TEE).
+For more information about Polaris Secure Containers, please visit the [website](https://www.fr0ntierx.com/polaris).

 ## Documentation

-You can find the full documentation for the Polaris SDK on the [Polaris Documentation](https://docs.fr0ntierx.com/polaris-sdk) website.
+For more information about the Polaris SDK, please visit the [Polaris Documentation website](https://docs.fr0ntierx.com/polaris-sdk).

 ## Support

-If you encounter any problmes please create an [Issue](https://github.com/Fr0ntierX/polaris-sdk/issues).
+If you encounter any problmes please refer to the [documentation](https://docs.fr0ntierx.com/polaris-sdk) or create an [Issue](https://github.com/Fr0ntierX/polaris-sdk/issues).

 ## License

-This Polaris SDK is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+Polaris SDK is licensed under Apache 2.0.
+For more details, please refer to the [LICENSE](LICENSE).